Independently researched content by us. Free financial advice for you. To do that, we may get compensation when you click on our partners’ products.

 If I’m paying for my identity to be monitored, I expect to be alerted quickly and efficiently.
 Some people prefer a phone call over a text; others an email over a call.
-All three of the companies I recommend offer text and email alerts, but LifeLock is the only one that offers mobile app notifications.
+All three of the companies I recommend offer text and email alerts, but LifeLock and IdentityForce offer mobile app notifications.

 “Identity recovery” is the process you have to take to prove that actions or transgressions made in your name were not, in fact, made by you.
 And that process can be grueling: State Farm says it takes, on average, 60 hours to resolve.
 The FTC has a complete list of steps to take, but it nearly always involves talking to all three credit bureaus, your bank, local law enforcement, and institutions like the IRS.
 Sometimes it requires lawyers and investigators too — This American Life reported on the story of Jessamyn Lovell, whose identity theft fallout included court dates states away from where she lived.

 That said, I chose companies that offer a power of attorney and $1 million insurance policy to help cover the costs of restoring your identity.

 If you’re getting a service, you should consider one that actually assists you in restoring your credit and identity. — Steve J. Weisman, author of Identity Theft Alert

 It’s important to note that if a service asks for limited power of attorney, it will be able to act on your behalf and get to work notarizing documents, making phone calls, filling out paperwork, and hand-holding you through the rest.
 If it doesn’t require power of attorney, the most it can really do is recommend the steps you need to take, and send you paperwork to fill out.